 - Kindly attend to those around you.
 Ministering to others, especially those outside your immediate sphere of influence, will help keep your problems in perspective, require you to lean on God for stamina, and give you opportunities to share what you are learning.

 - Avoid things that compound your problems.
 Curtail activities that make matters worse.
 Minimize and counterbalance negative influences as much as possible.
 Follow the right shepherd.

 - Move forward.
 Use your time and energy to find a solution, or at least to improve your situation.
 Wallowing in misery suppresses hope, defers resolution, and prolongs the agony.
 Defeatism is self-fulfilling.

 - Forgive yourself.
 If personal mistakes contributed to your suffering, forgive yourself.
 Unrelenting guilt is unhealthy for you and unhelpful for those close to you.
 If you cannot do this on your own, ask God to refresh your understanding of his forgiveness.
 Then adopt his perspective.

 - Take life one day at a time.
 Or one minute at a time, if necessary.
 Do what you can today, and what you must for tomorrow, but let future anxieties wait.

 - Find hope where you can.
 Although God is our ultimate source of hope, identify temporal reasons for optimism.

-- Keep your eye on the prize.
+- Look forward.
 Focus on the benefits of an effective outcome or on the enjoyable experiences that will still be available after a bad one.
 Anticipate the goodness that God intends to produce through your affliction.